LedgerInvesting/bayesblend/docs/user-guide/simulation.md

-To demonstrate this equivalence between common model averaging methods and mixture models, we simulate univariate data of size $N$ from a regression model with 2 independent predictor variables and thier interaction:
+To demonstrate this equivalence between common model averaging methods and mixture models, we simulate univariate data of size $N$ from a regression model with 2 independent predictor variables and their interaction:

 \begin{align}
     \tag{True model}